 The reasons for this can be numerous, but some common reasons are:

-– They are old, and don’t want to bother with renovations and salespeople
+- Don’t want to bother with renovations and salespeople

 - The property was inherited, and no one wants to deal with it